sun8911879/socks-cmd/README.md

 socks modify binaries from the [pac-cmd](https://github.com/getlantern/pac-cmd) project.

-A command line tool to change proxy socks settings of operation system.
+A command line tool to change proxy socks settings of operation os x system.

 Note - you will need to run make separately on each platform.